zschaeffer/dsp/05b-python_advanced.md

 >> REPLACE THIS WITH YOUR RESPONSE

-c)  It looks like the current dictionary is sorted by first name.
+####Q8.
+It looks like the current dictionary is sorted by first name.
 Sort by last name and print the first 3 key and value pairs.

 >> REPLACE THIS WITH YOUR RESPONSE

-Place your code in this file: q9_part3_dict.py
+Place your code in this file: [advanced_python_dict.py](python/advanced_python_dict.py)